-I have a lot on my plate this morning, but will try to fill in this post soonest.
-Meanwhile, watch this delicious video which I think is MUCH more interesting viewed in light of REBT and General Semantics than in light of the politics or the personalities involved.
-Why is this an IMPORTANT REBT lesson?
+This fascinating video is MUCH more interesting viewed in light of REBT and ePrime than in light of the politics or the personalities involved.
+Why is this an important REBT lesson?
 How many irrational beliefs and distorted thoughts can you identify in this video?
 Hint: There are many Lots of inappropriate name calling, labeling and globalizing.
 What do you think the man in the video, Mr. Weiner, means when he says, “You don’t get to judge me!” ?

 Originally posted 2013-09-08 20:05:28.